liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 - Developing Apps with Liferay IDE
 - Leveraging the Plugins SDK
 - Developing Plugins Using Maven
-- Deploying Your Plugins: Hot Deploy vs Auto Deploy
+- Deploying Your Plugins: Hot Deploy vs. Auto Deploy

 Liferay's tool-agnosticism is great for experienced developers who understand the strengths and weaknesses of different development technologies; it can be